alexrsagen/go-jwt-cracker/README.md

 ## Usage
 ```
 Usage of go-jwt-cracker:
+   -alg string
+       HS256, HS384 or HS512 (default "HS256")
   -alphabet string
        The alphabet to use for the brute force (default "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789")
   -maxlen int
        The max length of the string generated during the brute force (default 12)
   -prefix string
        A string that is always prefixed to the secret
   -suffix string
        A string that is always suffixed to the secret
   -token string
         The full HS256 jwt token to crack
 ```